List of Pokémon Trading Card Game sets: Platinum Base Set

 Platinum Base Set is the 40th set of cards of the Trading Card Game and the 24th released by Pokémon USA.
 It was released on October 13, 2008, in Japan and in the United States on February 11, 2009.
-It introduces the never-before-seen Pokémon Shaymin and includes a new Trainer-specific variant of Pokémon known as Pokémon SP.
-The set also includes a new mechanic called the Lost Zone, which acts as a second discard pile but one from which players cannot retrieve cards.
+It introduces the never-before-seen Pokémon Shaymin and includes a new variant of Pokémon belonging to Team Galactic, called Pokémon G, which are part of a new mechanic, called "Pokémon SP".
+The set also includes a new mechanic called the Lost Zone, which acts as a second discard pile but one which players cannot retrieve cards from.
 It features two theme decks, one built around Shaymin, "Flourish", and the other around Renegade Pokémon Giratina, "Rebellion".
 Platinum includes six Pokémon LV.X, two of which are Shaymin (one of Land Forme and one of Sky Forme), and 127 cards in total.
 The set includes 6 secret cards.
 Two of the Pokémon LV.X were released as promotional reprints with new artwork on March 2, 2009.
-The new Pokémon SP has Team Galactic Pokémon like Dialga.

 Platinum – Rising Rivals

 Platinum – Rising Rivals is the 41st set of cards of the Trading Card Game and the 25th released by Pokémon USA.
-It is a set of 114 cards not including the 6 secret holofoil cards of the Pokémon Rotom.
-It expands on the recent creation of Pokémon SP (trainer-owned Pokémon) with Gym Leader's Pokémon and Elite Four's Pokémon.
+It is a set of 111 cards not including the 112, 113 and 114 bonus pikachus & 6 secret holofoil cards of the Pokémon Rotom.
+It introduces Gym Leader's Pokémon ("Pokémon GL"), and Elite Four's Pokémon ("Pokémon E4"), which are new variants of Pokémon SP.
 It was released on December 26, 2008, in Japan.
-It was released in the US on May 16, 2009. the cards from this set include Luxray GL LV.X, Lucian's Assignment, Gallade 4 LV.X, and a new version of Infernape LV.X.
+It was released in the US on May 16, 2009.
+The cards from this set include Luxray GL LV.X, Lucian's Assignment, Gallade E4 LV.X, and a new version of Infernape LV.X.
 It was not reprinted, this Infernape is now in SP form, with different attacks and a Poke-Power.
 Some other LV.X include Alakazam LV.X and Snorlax LV.X.
 It also includes some hidden rares which are remakes of original cards from the first sets.
 They have as much value as a LV.X.
 They include the original Pikachu, Surfing Pikachu, and Flying Pikachu.
 The main Pokémon from this set is Rotom, which has many unique forms: Wash, Mow, Fan, Heat, and Frost Rotom.

 Platinum – Supreme Victors

 Platinum – Supreme Victors is the 42nd set of cards of the Trading Card Game and the 26th released by Pokémon USA.
 It was released on March 6, 2009, in Japan and was released in the United States on August 19, 2009.
 It is a set of 147 cards.
 Its symbol is two connected upside-down triangles.
-This set contains Frontier Brain Pokémon as well as the Champion's Pokémon.
-New LV.X Pokémon, like, Rayquaza C LV.
-X and Charizard G LV.
-X are also included.
+This set contains Frontier Brain Pokémon ("Pokémon FB"), as well as the Champion's Pokémon ("Pokémon C"), also variants of Pokémon SP.
+New LV.X Pokémon, like, Rayquaza C LV.X and Charizard G LV.X are also included.